flytanisha/bob-lab-cobol2java/PRE-REQUISITES.md

 1. Download and install Bob.
 Open Bob and confirm it launches without errors.
 Download link: https://bob.ibm.com/download
 2. Sign in to IBM Bob with your IBM credentials
-3. Open the workshop repository folder in VS Code: **File → Open Folder** → select `COBOL2JAVA-Lab/`
+3. Open the workshop repository folder in IBM Bob IDE: **File → Open Folder** → select `COBOL2JAVA-Lab/`
 4. Confirm Bob is active — you should see the Bob icon or chat panel in the sidebar

 ---